aesara-devs/aesara/doc/faq.rst

 optimizations and disables the generation of any c/cuda code.
 This is useful for quickly testing a simple idea.

-If c/cuda code is necessary, as when using a GPU, the flag ``optimizer=fast_compile`` can be used instead.
-It instructs Aesara to skip time consuming optimizations but still generate c/cuda code.
+If C code is necessary, the flag ``optimizer=fast_compile`` can be used instead.
+It instructs Aesara to skip time consuming optimizations but still generate C code.

 Similarly using the flag ``optimizer_excluding=inplace`` will speed up compilation by preventing optimizations that replace operations with a